 First off, it's helpful to have a clear understanding of what healthcare administration is.
 Essentially, this field involves the management of the business side of healthcare-focused organizations, institutions, and businesses.
 If you are interested in healthcare but do not want to work in a medical role, this is the career for you!

 If you're still wondering, "What does a healthcare administrator do?", be aware that there's no clear-cut answer, as healthcare administration roles can vary greatly from position to position.
-Some of the tasks that can typically fall under the umbrella of a healthcare administrator's roles include, but are not always limited to, staffing, budget management and finances, administrative tasks, facility management, operations and program oversight, external relations, policy, and leadership of teams and employees.
+Typical responsibilities of a healthcare administrator may include staffing, budget and financial management, administrative duties, facility oversight, program operations, external relations, policy development, and team leadership.

 While almost all individuals who get a degree in healthcare administration end up working in the healthcare field, they are qualified to work in a number of different types of organizations, including hospitals, private medical facilities, government offices, schools and universities, mental health facilities, nursing homes, or insurance companies, among others.